Learn how to configure Dynamic Root Disk (DRD) in HPUX. Understand how to clone root disk, view files in it, activate, and deactivate DRD disk.

 - Mount cloned disk

-- Make any changes you want on cloned disk
+- Make any changes you want on the cloned disk

 - Activate cloned disk and reboot server